fabienblin/Particuland/README.md

 ```
 ./particuland --seed 1234
 ```
+Change the config.json file and try other physics and particle species.

 ## How it works
 Particles belong to a predefined set of species and each species has a certain set of attributes.
 The first and most obvious attribute of a species will be it's color.
 Then you will need to define it's interaction radius with other particles.
 The species will also have a maximum velocity.